espressomd/espresso/doc/sphinx/particles.rst

 ---------------------------------------
 For understanding this chapter, it is helpful to be aware of the Python classes provided by |es| to interact with particles:

-* :class:`espressomd.particle_data.ParticleHandle` provides access to a single particle in the simulation.
+* :class:`~espressomd.particle_data.ParticleHandle` provides access to a single particle in the simulation.
-* :class:`espressomd.particle_data.ParticleList` provides access to all particles in the simulation
+* :class:`~espressomd.particle_data.ParticleList` provides access to all particles in the simulation
-* :class:`espressomd.particle_data.ParticleSlice` provides access to a subset of particles in the simulation identified by a list of ids or an instance of :class:`slice` or :class:`range`.
+* :class:`~espressomd.particle_data.ParticleSlice` provides access to a subset of particles in the simulation identified by a list of ids or an instance of :class:`slice` or :class:`range`.

 In almost no case have these classes to be instantiated explicitly by the user.
-Rather, access is provided via the :attr:`espressomd.system.System.part` attribute.
+Rather, access is provided via the system :attr:`~espressomd.system.System.part` attribute.
 The details are explained in the following sections.

 .. _Adding particles: